Tessi-Tms/TmsMediaBundle/README.md

     );
 }
 ```
-Now the Bundle is installed.
+Now the Bundles are installed

 How to use it
 -------------